 Students are responsible for all texts, paperback books, technical devices and other school supplied materials and must pay for loss or damage.
+At the end of the year, report cards may be withheld from those students who have not made restitution.
 If you have questions regarding supplies and material, contact your Principal and/or teacher for additional information.